Conditional Content with Qwilr Templates

 How many conditions can I have per block?

-No. Saved Blocks cannot have rules setup and if a block with conditions on a template is saved to the Saved Block Library, it will not maintain the block rule.
+No. Saved Blocks cannot have rules setup and if a block with conditions on a template is saved to the Saved Block Library, it will not maintain the rule.

 Are there any block types that can't have rules applied to them?